s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 laziness or strictness means will be explained in the next section of this Chapter.
-`newtype` types are also a useful tool if we were to write a wrapper for a type while not wanting to inherit all instances of typeclasses, but are also often used when declaring more complicated types.
+`newtype` types are also a useful tool if we were to write a wrapper for a type while not wanting to inherit all instances of type classes, but are also often used when declaring more complicated types.

 #### Lazy Evaluation